quoteboxqa/api/source/includes/_quotes.md

 # Quote

-## Create quote
+## Create or update quote

-This endpoint will create a new quote.
+This endpoint will create a new quote or update an existing one.

+Set property **quoteid** with 0 as value to create a new quote or  with valid quoteid to update an existing one.

+To create a quote you'll need at-least 1 line item (irrespective of the type), a recipient (client).

+If you intend to secure your quote from anonymous access other than the recipient (client), set **accesscode** property with a 6 digit code.

+**Note:** Any recipient specified while create or update a quote, will be saved implicitly in Recipient collection, if it does not exist in Recipient collection

 ```shell
 # HTTP REQUEST BODY